t2trg/security-setup-iot-devices/draft-irtf-t2trg-secure-bootstrapping.md

 --- abstract

 This document provides an overview of terms that are commonly used when discussing the initial security setup of Internet of Things (IoT) devices.
-This document also presents a brief and illustrative survey of protocols available for initial security setup of IoT devices.
-For each protocol, we identify the terminology used, the entities involved, the initial assumptions, the processes necessary for completetion, and knowledge imparted to IoT devices after the setup.
+This document also presents a brief but illustrative survey of protocols available for initial security setup of IoT devices.
+For each protocol, we identify the terminology used, the entities involved, the initial assumptions, the processes necessary for completetion, and the knowledge imparted to the IoT devices after the setup is complete.

 --- middle

 # Introduction

-We informally define bootstrapping as "any process that takes place before a device can become operational".
-While bootstrapping is necessary for all computing devices, until recently, most of our devices typically had sufficient computing power and user interface (UI) for ensuring somewhat smooth operation.
-For example, a typical laptop device required the user to setup a username/password as well as enter network settings for Internet connectivity.
-Following these steps ensured that the laptop was fully operational.
+Initial security setup for a device refers to any process that takes place before a device can become operational.
+The setup process, among other things, involves network discovery and selection, access authentication, configuration of necessary credentials and parameters.

-The problem of bootstrapping is however exacerbated for Internet of Things (IoT) networks.
-The size of an IoT network varies from a couple of devices to tens of thousands, depending on the application.
+Initial security setup for IoT devices is challenging because the size of an IoT network varies from a couple of devices to tens of thousands, depending on the application.
 Smart objects/things/devices in IoT networks are produced by a variety of vendors and are typically heterogeneous in terms of the constraints on their power supply, communication capability, computation capacity, and user interfaces available.
-This problem of bootstrapping in IoT was identified by [Sethi et al.](#Sethi14) while developing a bootstrapping solution for smart displays.
-Although this document focuses on bootstrapping terminology and methods for IoT devices, we do not exclude bootstrapping related terminology used in other contexts.
+This challenge of initial security setup in IoT was identified by [Sethi et al.](#Sethi14) while developing a solution for smart displays.

-Bootstrapping devices typically also involves providing them with some sort of network connectivity.
-Indeed, the functionality of a disconnected device is rather limited.
-Bootstrapping devices often assumes that some network has been setup a-priori.
+Initial security setup of devices typically also involves providing them with some sort of network connectivity.
+The functionality of a disconnected device is rather limited.
+Initial security setup of devices often assumes that some network has been setup a-priori.
 Setting up and maintaining a network itself is challenging.
 For example, users may need to configure the network name (called as Service Set Identifier (SSID) in Wi-Fi networks) and passpharse before new devices can be bootstrapped.
 Specifications such as the Wi-Fi Alliance Simple Configuration {{simpleconn}} help users setup networks.
-However, this document is only focused on terminology and processes associated with bootstrapping devices and excludes any discussion on setting up networks before devices can be bootstrapped.
+However, this document is only focused on terminology and processes associated with initial security setup of devices and excludes any discussion on setting up networks before devices can be setup.

-In addition to our informal definition, it is helpful to look at other definitions of bootstrapping.
-The IoT@Work project defines bootstrapping in the context of IoT as "the process by which the state of a device, a subsystem, a network, or an application changes from not operational to operational" {{iotwork}}.
-Vermillard {{vermillard}}, on the other hand, describes bootstrapping as the procedure by which an IoT device gets the URLs and secret keys for reaching the necessary servers.
-Vermillard notes that the same process is useful for re-keying, upgrading the security schemes, and for redirecting the IoT devices to new servers.

-There are several terms that have often been used in the context of bootstrapping:
+There are several terms that are used in the context of initial security setup of devices:

 * Bootstrapping